Citrate–malate shuttle: Importance

-In addition, SLC25 gene is crucial for the survival of the organisms because of its high frequency in the genomics of different organisms.
+In addition, SLC25 gene is crucial for the survival of organisms because of its high frequency in the genomics of different organisms.
 It indicates that this gene is favourable for the survival of a species in response to the environmental features, so it is preserved and passed along the generation.
 In other words, the gene is positively selected for evolution.
 Not only is SLC25 gene found in humans, but also in other animals, or even microorganisms like bacteria and viruses.
 It shows that this gene is conserved among different species.
-This might provide evidence for the significance and essentialness of the gene in the survival of organisms.
+This might provide evidence for the significance and essentiality of the gene in the survival of organisms.